You may put your business for sale for a wide range of reasons, and sometimes several motivations converge.

 Putting a plan in place

-The moment you think you may want to sell up in six, 12 or even 18 months’ time, it’s worth putting a plan in place as to how you prepare your business over that time period.
+The moment you think you may want to sell in six, 12 or even 18 months’ time, it’s worth putting a plan in place for how you should prepare your business over that time period.

 Finally, and though this is rare, you may get an unsolicited offer that is too good to turn down.
-However much you enjoy running your business, everything has its price, and you may end up selling up several years earlier than you expected.
+So however much you enjoy running your business, everything has its price, and you may end up selling up several years earlier than you expected.

 Whatever your situation, the reason behind your business sale will create a ripple effect on your exit strategy and the overall outcome of the sale, so ensure that you are prepared for all foreseen, or unforeseen, circumstances for a smooth and profitably exit.